-At Villete, she finally feels liberated from everything that bothered her before and slowly she feels like living again.
+At Villete, she finally feels liberated from everything that bothered her before, and slowly she feels like living again.
 The way Veronika describes the numbness that’s a part of her life is something many of us can relate to.
 There is a story that Zedka tells Veronika at the institution about a mad king; that story is so applicable and in a way makes lots of sense and it was one of my favorite parts of the story.
-The point of views keep changing throughout the novels and it gave a lot of insight into the characters minds.
+The point of view keeps changing throughout the novels and it gave a lot of insight into the minds of the characters.

 The story slowly unravels or tries to unravel the reason Veronika felt the way she did and it makes sense for her as a character.
 The surprise of the story for me was Eduard, a schizophrenic patient at Villete who Veronika falls in love with.
 Eduard’s past is also heartbreaking and how circumstances led him to Villete and their love story is really cute.

 The story is engaging and in a strange yet relatable way.
-When I bought the book I thought it will be too heavy and sad given its title but its surprisingly inspiring.
+When I bought the book I thought it will be too heavy and sad given its title but it’s surprisingly inspiring.
 It is an amazing book and it keeps you on the edge till the end and that ending; I didn’t see it coming whatsoever.
-The book just changed my perspective about the world.
-It is a must read.
+The book just changed my perspective of the world.
+It is a must-read.

 *Click on the book cover above to get a copy.